pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

  Give a specific window keyboard focus.

- This routine gives a speciUc window keyboard focus.
+ This routine gives a specific window keyboard focus.
 Keystrokes will be sent to that window.
  Pass a window ID of 0 to remove keyboard focus from any plugin-created windows and instead pass keyboard strokes directly to X-Plane.